 There are several things to consider before signing a lease when renting an apartment.
 The landlord may want to add supplemental riders to your lease requiring the landlord to check for lead paint or install window guards in a unit with children.
 These provisions should be spelled out in the lease and should be discussed with the landlord.
 In the event of a dispute over a particular clause, consult a real estate attorney.
 They know the local laws and can advise you on the specifics of the lease agreement.

 A security deposit is a sum of money that the landlord or property management company keeps as insurance in case you leave early or don’t pay the rent.
 It protects them from losing hundreds of dollars if you break the contract.
 You should also know that the deposit is refundable if you’re a good resident.
+Today however, some buildings will offer no deposit apartments as an option to attract tenants.
 Here are some tips to help you protect your investment.
 Read on to learn more about this important policy.

 Many landlords have no problem allowing you to bring your pet to their property, but some do have trouble with the law.
 Most apartment buildings will require you to keep your pet on a leash when in the building, but some will prohibit sub-renters from bringing their pets.
 Additionally, many apartments will require that your animal is well-groomed and clean up after itself.
 There is also a rule that states that you must respond to any complaints made about excessive noise or aggressive behavior.